 - Fall prevention

 What to expect at your initial assessment

-Initial assessment is usually an hour long and involves a detailed history taking and a complete clinical assessment.
+The initial assessment is usually about an hour long.
+It involves a detailed history and taking a complete clinical assessment.
 The clinical assessment involves performing a series of specific tests to determine the source of your dizziness and irregular eye movement is observed using Frenzel lenses.
 The findings from the assessment are then used to create an individualized treatment plan which can involve specific head maneuvers and exercise programs.
 Some vestibular disorders can resolve in 1 to 3 visits, whereas other types can require more time.

-The assessment will likely reproduce your symptoms and it is recommended that you have someone accompany you to your appointment.
+The assessment will likely reproduce your symptoms.
+We highly recommended that you have a family member or a friend accompany you to your appointment.